dror27/dk-shack/vol2/songs/en/Time She's A Woman.md

 The Chesapeake river\
 It flows to the ocean\
 Unnamed the fish\
-Who bed on its stream\
+Who bed in its stream\
 \
 Unknown my love\
 Her name but a token\